 1.2.5 Meat from downed animals that have been euthanized must not carry the Animal Welfare Approved seal.

 1.3 Inspection of facilities

 1.3.1 The unloading area, holding pens and stunning area must be inspected before operations commence each day and at intervals thereafter to ensure cleanliness and safety.

 1.3.2 Inspections of the unloading area, holding pens and stunning area along with any problems and their correction should be documented.

 2.0 UNLOADING AREAS

-2.0.1 Animals should be unloaded from transport vehicles as soon as possible after arrival at the slaughter facility.
+2.0.1 Animals must be unloaded from transport vehicles as soon as possible after arrival at the slaughter facility.

 2.0.2 Animals must not remain on transport vehicles longer than one hour after arriving at the slaughter facility.

 2.0.3 If there is an unavoidable delay or breakdown that means animals must remain on the transport vehicle for longer than one hour the plant must make sure they have shade, shelter, ventilation and water as appropriate.